mdn/content/files/en-us/mozilla/add-ons/webextensions/api/pkcs11/index.md

 1. Save the PKCS #11 module to a permanent location on your local computer
 2. Select **Tools > Options** or select the **Firefox menu** and then **Options**
 3. Once the Options page opens, select **Privacy & Security**
-4. Scroll down to the bottom of the page and under **Certificates** click or tap on **Security Devices...
+4. Scroll down to the bottom of the page and under **Certificates** click or tap on **Security Devices…
     ![](device_manager.png)**
 5. Click or tap the **Load** button
     ![](load_device_driver.png)